 Also, the famous "Speechless" picture, with Bugs and the gang standing by a microphone with nobody beside it.

-There's also the Chuck Jones version with Bugs and friends standing around an empty artist's desk, and a Friz Freleng one with Yosemite Sam sadly riding away on his horse.
+There's also the Friz Freleng version with Bugs and friends standing around an empty artist's desk, and another one with Yosemite Sam sadly riding away on his horse.

 From "Broom-stick Bunny"

 Witch Hazel: (crying) You remind me of Paul.